-Bottom round roast comes from the back end of the cow and the hind legs and is one of the most economical beef cuts.
+Bottom round roast comes from the hind leg of the steer, and is one of the most economical beef cuts.
 Purchasing a bottom round roast and slicing it up into steaks yourself can save you a lot of money over buying steaks pre-cut.
 This cut of beef is boneless, so you only need a sharp knife to cut the steaks, rather than a bone saw.
 The number of steaks you can get from a single roast depends on the size of the roast and the desired thickness for each steak.

 Trim any hard fat from the outside of the roast, but leave soft fat on to help flavor this lean beef cut.
 A boning knife with a long, skinny blade works well for trimming fat.

 Set the bottom round roast on a cutting board with the meat grain running left to right.
 In most cases, the bottom round roast is cylindrical, so the length should run left to right with a long side facing you.
 If the roast is more square, you can't rely on the shape to know which direction to cut, so check the direction of the meat fibers in the roast.

 Cut the roast horizontally from end to end to the desired thickness for the steaks, cutting against the grain.
 The thickness depends on your preference, but avoid thin cuts with this somewhat tough beef cut.
 A 1-1/2 to 2-inch thick steak works well because it's thick enough that the outside has enough time to cook and develop a brown crust without overcooking the inside.
 If you go much thicker than that, you risk burning the outside before the inside reaches the desired temperature.

 Continue, until you've sliced the entire roast into individual steaks.

 Using Your Steaks